stream-publications/bc-subscription/README.md

 `yarn netlify:dev`

 The service will live reload on saved changes.
-If you want to restart simply stop the `yarn netlify:dev` process and restart it, there should be no need to restart ngrok.
+If you want to restart simply stop the `npm netlify:dev` process and restart it, there should be no need to restart ngrok.

 Reference: